deterministic-arts/deterministic-arts.wbtree/README.md

    Iteration order and range/subset selection can be controlled by the remaining arguments _iterator-options_.
 See `wbtree:iterator` for a description of supported options and their significance.

+ - Function `wbtree:dictionary` `&rest` _initial-entries_ &rarr; _tree_

+   Constructs and returns an instance of `wbtree:dictionary`.
+If _initial-entries_ is empty, the returned object will be empty.
+Otherwise, it must be a property-list of _key_/_value_ pairs, and the resulting search tree instance will contain exactly those pairs as its entries.

+ - Function `wbtree:dictionaryp` _object_ &rarr; _boolean_

+   Answers true, if _object_ is an instance of class `wbtree:dictionary` and false otherwise.

  - Function `wbtree:difference` _object1_ _object2_ &rarr; _new-object_